Berlin street art tour

 • Make the difference between graffiti, street-art and murals.

-• Identify a tag, a throw-up, a stencil or a paste-up!
+• Identify a tag, a throw-up, a stencil or a paste-up and the different techniques!

-• Understand how Berlin became the capital of street art.
+• Understand how Berlin became a Street art capital.

 Useful information